pecjas/fantasy-football-analyser/README.md

 4. Fill in the connection details documented in `connection.properties`
 5. Run the liquibase command to populate your schema.
 The parameters should be the same as in the `connection.properties` file.

+**Note:** If you want to connect to MySql without a password, remove or clear out the DB_PASSWORD field.

 ##Useful Commands
 * Checkstyle